 Why would anything change if the paradigm stays the same?

 The trajectory for grizzlies is painfully clear.
 While government watches with “best available science”, grizzly populations in Southern B.C. are threatened, with no plan for recovery, and the remainder continue to retreat into remote mountain ranges.

-Killing grizzlies for sport, because they are viewed as “surplus”, or for trophy, because they are viewed as prize “specimens”, or for expediency, because they are in the way of human enterprise, amounts to ecological roulette that will spell doom for grizzly culture if government attitude does not change.
+Killing grizzlies for trophy/sport because they are viewed as “surplus”, or prize “specimens”, or just because they are in the way of human enterprise, amounts to ecological roulette that will spell doom for grizzly culture if government attitude does not change.
 We don’t even know what we are losing by killing the most virile members of a keystone species.
-Grizzlies are under siege from climate change, forest decline, food collapse and conflict with human settlements, in addition to being killed for sport and trophy.
+Grizzlies are under siege from climate change, forest decline, food collapse and conflict with human settlements, in addition to being killed for trophy sport.
 A government that legally sanctions killing these bears, based on uncertain science, cannot in good conscience claim to be concerned with conservation.
 Even the Guide Outfitters Association of British Columbia questions: “In the midst of so many landscape pressures, should we allow trophy hunting to continue?”

 Good models for human-grizzly coexistence already exist, such as the study in Meadow Creek, B.C.
 Better value questions from Compassionate Conservation can guide the way, as can sites to educate about grizzlies, such as prepared by Dr. Melanie Clapham, Conservation Biologist.
 And the experience of Charlie Russell’s life with grizzlies is proof that these bears respond cooperatively to respectful treatment.

 B.C.
 Grizzly Bears are a “who”, not a “what”; and therein lies the paradigm shift that will ensure their future.